spokerman12/sudoku-to-sat-solver/README.md

 ## Instructions

-You use this program like this:
+You can use this program like so:

 	python main.py <command> <input_file> <time_limit>